 How to Prove Loss of Consortium in a Car Accident Claim

 One day, you get a call from a hospital informing you that your spouse was in a major car accident.
-You get to the hospital to find your spouse in coma.
+You get to the hospital to find your spouse in a coma.
 In addition to feeling devastated, you're suffering from losing your spouse's support and care.
 If the other driver was negligent, you may be able to receive compensation for the loss of companionship and affection.
-Read on to learn about proving loss of consortium in a car accident claim.

 What Is Loss of Consortium?

 Unlike other types of car accident claims, loss of consortium is brought by a close family member of the accident victim (a spouse, parent, or child).
 Although most loss of consortium cases involve a spouse of the injured party, they can also apply to a relationship between parents and children in some cases.

 Loss of consortium refers to the deprivation of the benefits of married life or parenting, such as the ability to show affection after an accident or injury.
 The injured party must have sustained serious injuries or died as the result of a car accident.
 If the injured party can no longer provide the same love, affection, or companionship, the injury victim's spouse, child, or parent can recover damages for the loss of consortium.

 Loss of consortium can also be called "loss of affection" and "loss of companionship." for parents and children, claims can include the loss of parenting care.
 For spouses, loss of consortium also includes deprivation of their sexual relationship.

 Loss of consortium is a form of noneconomic damages (also called general damages), which refers to intangible damages that are difficult to calculate in monetary values.
 There's no clear rule for calculating noneconomic damages.
 However, if the spouse of a car accident victim is claiming loss of consortium, the court will likely consider the following factors:

 - Whether the marriage involved a stable, loving relationship

 - How much care and companionship the spouse received